 Of course the bus got there before for I did, but not by long.
 She held as I ran up.
 Breathless, I put placed my Metro badge on the farebox TAP validator.
 “Thanks.”
 I said to her.
 “Never give up.”
 I said to myself.

 I love the 501 for whizzing past traffic and just shuttling between its destinations.
 Pasadena arrived to us faster than to any driver from North Hollywood.

 Yes, that roundtrip did take time but I got to see, learn, and experience a lot.
 I had that hunch all along.
 It was an investment and a luxury that we each decide whether we want to have.

-This past Saturday morning until noon, my friend Michael and I, along with about 100 others of all walks, participated in a public tour led by the Los Angeles County Sanitation Districts at Puente Hills Landfill and San José Creek Water Reclamation Plant.
+This past Saturday morning until noon, my friend Michael and I, along with about 100 others of all walks, participated in a public tour led by the Los Angeles Department of Sanitation at Puente Hills Landfill and San José Creek Water Reclamation Plant.

-I was very excited to attend this tour because, five years ago, I worked with Los Angeles County Department of Public Works (LADPW) on a publication called the Countywide Siting Element, an integrated waste management plan for the County’s 10.16 million residents.
+I was very excited to attend this tour because, five years ago, I worked with Los Angeles Department of Public Works (LADPW) on a publication called the Countywide Siting Element, an integrated waste management plan for the County for the 10.16 million residents.
 The document made it clear that the County was running out of local landfill space.
 That time has now arrived.
 It had all been in the abstract until now.

 The Landfill Tour

 Puente Hills Landfill, the largest in the USA at 600 acres across and up to 500 feet deep, is now closed and no longer receiving dumps.
 The trash items are encased in a concrete-lined basin and buried at least five feet deep in soil.
 No water penetrates it.
 You can see a tree-studded mountain off of the 60-freeway.